MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 ### WinHttp proxy bypass list string considerations

-You must consider the following when configuring the `WinHttp` proxy bypass list string:
+When configuring the `WinHttp` proxy bypass list string, keep the following points in mind:

 - Parameters must be separated with comma `,` or semicolon `;`.
 - CIDR notation to bypass subnets isn't supported.